MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-fully-managed-security-settings.md

 ### Device compliance

 To simplify the table below, only configured settings are listed.
-Undocumented device restrictions are not configured.
+Undocumented device compliance settings are not configured.

 | Section | Setting | Value | Notes |
 | ----- | ----- | ----- | ----- |